nearform/stats-to-elasticsearch/README.md

 This module exposes a function which initialises a connection to elasticsearch and creates a stats event emitter to gather useful in process stats to be sent via the connection.

-The purpose of this module is to make it easy to connect your node.js servers to kibana for visualisation of runtime stats.
-Below is a screenshot of the dashboard which you can easily create using a combination of this module and the [create-stats-dashboard](http://github.com/nearform/create-stats-dashboard) tool with Kibana and Elasticsearch.
+## Intro to the nearform stats tooling

+Created with the purpose to make creating visualisations about your process easy.
+At nearform, we achieve this using the modules [stats](http://github.com/nearform/stats), [stats-to-elasticsearch](http://github.com/nearform/stats-to-elasticsearch) and [create-stats-dashboard](http://github.com/nearform/create-stats-dashboard).
+This makes it very easy to collect process stats in elasticsearch and visualise them in a dashboard in kibana, similar to that below:

 <img src='./assets/dashboard-screenshot.png' alt='a kibana stats dashboard screenshot'>

+Once your dashboard is setup with create-stats-dashboard, all you should need to do is require the stats-to-elasticsearch module and point it at the dashboard to get cool (and useful) visualisations!

 ## Installation